 10. Don’t Miss the Finer Details

 In spite of taking care of all the above, your restaurant may fail to impress customers, creating a dent in your reputation.
-The reason could be the fine details which you didn’t consider important to your restaurant’s success or probably didn’t pay attention to on a particular day but irked your customers enough to not come back.
+The reason could be the fine details which you didn’t consider essential to your restaurant’s success or probably didn’t pay attention to on a particular day but irked your customers enough not to come back.
 These could be –

 - Soiled linens and cutlery

 - Cutlery, paper napkins or salt-pepper set missing on the table